 The power of the broad match modifier

-Using the broad match type for a keyword makes your ad eligible to be displayed when a search query or other input includes either the individual words in your keyword in any order, or words closely related to your keyword.
-The broad match modifier gives you the ability to fine-tune or restrict how liberally Bing Ads matches closely related broad match terms.
+Using the broad match type for a keyword makes your ad eligible to be displayed when a search query or other input includes either the individual words in your keyword in any order, or words related to your keyword.
+The broad match modifier gives you the ability to fine-tune or restrict how liberally Bing Ads matches related broad match terms.
 For more information on broad match and other match types, see What are keyword match types, and how do I use them?.

 Let's take a look at some other examples:

 |Hotels Maui Rentals|

 If you find that close variants to your broad match modifier are triggering your ad incorrectly, add those close variants to your negative keywords.